eokoe/MyApp/catalystX-eta/README.md

 All your controllers should extends `CatalystX::Eta::Controller::REST`.

-`EtaMu::TraitFor::Controller::TypesValidation` add validate_request_params use `Moose::Util::TypeConstraints::find_or_parse_type_constraint` so you can do things like:
+`MyApp::TraitFor::Controller::TypesValidation` add validate_request_params use `Moose::Util::TypeConstraints::find_or_parse_type_constraint` so you can do things like:

         $self->validate_request_params(
             $c,